The 6 biggest hurdles slowing the pace of AI innovation

 At first glance, the artificial intelligence industry seems to be on fire, with tons of consumer demand and ample investor interest.
-In fact, VC investment in AI startups rose from just $3.2 billion in 2014 to more than $9.5 billion just in the first five months of 2017.
-There are countless exciting prospects for AI development, including applications for healthcare, agriculture, and other realms of technology, but the AI industry isn’t a runaway train just yet.
+In fact, VC investment in AI startups rose from $3.2 billion in 2014 to more than $9.5 billion in just the first five months of 2017.
+There are countless exciting prospects for AI development, including applications for health care, agriculture, and other realms of technology, but the AI industry isn’t a runaway train just yet.

 The biggest hurdles

-AI has plenty of excitement backing it, but these significant hurdles are keeping it from achieving even more explosive growth:
+AI has plenty of excitement backing it, but a few significant hurdles are keeping it from even more explosive growth:

 1. Flexibility

-One of the greatest advantages of young startups is their capacity to be lean, quick, and flexible; big companies often suffer from protracted decision-making and an inability to pivot, but smaller, nimbler companies can react quickly to new circumstances and survive new conditions more efficiently.
-However, AI startups don’t necessarily enjoy this advantage; because AI is so complicated, and depends on so many unknown variables, it’s hard to shift gears in the middle of a project.
-This can leave some AI startups dead in the water, or delay projects far past their originally outlined timelines.
+One of the greatest advantages of young startups is their flexibility; big companies often suffer from protracted decision-making and an inability to pivot, but smaller, nimbler companies can react quickly and more efficiently to new circumstances.
+However, AI startups don’t necessarily enjoy this advantage because AI is so complicated, and depends on so many unknown variables, that it’s hard to shift gears in the middle of a project.
+This can leave some AI startups dead in the water, or delay projects far past their original timelines.

 2. Talent shortages

 The number of professionals well-versed in machine learning and innovative enough to create new features is very small.
-There’s a talent shortage in AI, and it’s having some profound effects on the pace of development in the industry.
+There’s a talent shortage in AI, and it’s having profound effects on the pace of development in the industry.

-Proficient AI developers can demand huge salaries, making it hard for startups to afford them, and even those with the cash may struggle to fill their open positions.
+Proficient AI developers can demand huge salaries, making it hard for startups to afford them, and even startups with enough cash may struggle to fill their AI positions.

 3. Competition